-LIST: Upper Michigan COVID-19 vaccination options for adults 65+
+LIST: Upper Michigan COVID-19 vaccination opportunities

 Below are the latest updates from U.P. health departments and providers: